Geoffrey65/Geoffrey65/README.md

-- 👋 Hi, I’m @Geoffrey65
+👋 Hi, I’m @Geoffrey65

-- 👀 I’m interested in ...
+👀 I’m interested in software development and innovative tech solutions.

-- 🌱 I’m a postgraduate from Moringa School
+🌱 I’m a postgraduate from Moringa School.

-- 💞️ I’m looking for a team to collaborate with
+💞️ I’m looking for a team to collaborate with on exciting projects.

-- 📫 How to reach me Phone NO: 0796007589
+📫 How to reach me:

+Phone: 0796007589
-- Email: geoffreynyanyuki65@gmail.com
+Email: geoffreynyanyuki65@gmail.com

-- 😄 Pronouns:
+😄 Pronouns: He/Him

-- ⚡ Fun fact: ...
+⚡ Fun fact: I love experimenting with new programming languages and once built a personal project using five different languages to see how they each handled the same problem!

 <!---
 Geoffrey65/Geoffrey65 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.